ONElua/ONEMenu-for-PSVita/README.md

 Onemenu comes with a built in file explorer which has many advanced features such as installing/uninstalling apps/games, move the selected app/game to diferent partition (ux0-ur0-uma0) connect via ftp or usb to the pc, restart, shutdown, rebuild db.

 ### Changelog 3.09 ###
-- The bars showing the partitions sizes were removed and now the sizes for: addcont<br>
+- The bars showing the partitions sizes were removed and now the sizes for:<br>
+addcont<br>
 readdcont<br>
 patch<br>